joeyhub/test1/README.md

 * HttpJsonTransport is a horrible placeholder to be able to implement a better system of negotiating different transport schemes.
 * I've been very light on the PHPDoc (almost none).
 * The JWT authentication is just a demonstration, there's no user handling there and the token's not very useful without that embedded.
+* There's a huge amount of reliance on type hinting for things such as validating the JSON however doctrine and symfony might do weird things to suppress it.

 # Application setup (after git clone and moving to directory):